softbitestudio/glyph-keyboard/readme.md

 The keyboard with a thousand tongues.

-An Android custom keyboard (IME) with a QWERTY layout that lets users long-press any letter to pick from a curated collection of symbols and glyphs from languages around the world.
+An Android custom keyboard (IME) with a QWERTY layout that lets users long-press any letter to pick from a curated collection of homoglyphs from languages around the world.

 ---